 Clearly it will take time to get all of this down on paper, but once you’ve planned your site out, it will be much easier to implement, and of course, you will have a much clearer idea about the sort of e-commerce system you are going to need.

 2. Are the number of products for sale likely to change frequently?
-How regularly are you going to have to edit and update the site?

 If you are going to regularly add and/or delete products, then you’ll be well advised to look for a solution will allow you to update yourself, rather than a fixed solution which can only be amended by the e-commerce provider.

 Any e-commerce solution will require some training to use .
 However, work to your strengths – if the person who will be responsible for managing the system is not particularly technical, make sure you select a user friendly, intuitive solution.

 4. How much control do you want over the look and feel of the site?

 Some e-commerce solutions allow only very limited customisation – as such you may find that you do have as much say in how your site and the products you sell are presented.
 If you have a particular look and feel in mind – make sure the solution which you select is fully-customizable.